jamesblackwell/laravel-ab-testing/README.md

 ## Best Practices

 - Use descriptive, kebab-case experiment names with month/year.
-- Always pass the correct scope (User or qgid) to helpers.
+- Always pass the correct scope (User or abid) to helpers.
 - Remove old experiments and helpers when finished.
 - Place `experiment_view()` where the user meaningfully sees the experiment.
 - Place `experiment_conversion()` where the primary goal is completed.